ros-controls/ros2_control_demos/robot_6_dof/README.md

 The `path` attribute of the `library` tags refers to the cmake library name of the user defined hardware plugin.
 See [here](hardware_driver/robot_6_dof_hardware_plugin_description.xml) for the complete XML file.

 ### CMake library
-The general CMake template to make a hardware plugin available in ROS 2 control is shown below.
+The general CMake template to make a hardware plugin available in ros2_control is shown below.
 Notice that a library is created using the plugin source code just like any other  cmake library.
 In addition, an extra compile definition and cmake export macro (`pluginlib_export_plugin_description_file`) need to be added.
 See [here](reference_generator/CMakeLists.txt) for the complete `CMakeLists.txt` file.

 ```cmake
 add_library(